meshery/meshery/docs/pages/guides/tutorials/wordpress-mysql-persistentvolume.md

 ---
 layout: default
-title: Deploying WordPress and MySQL with Persistent Volumes in Meshery
+title: Deploying WordPress and MySQL with Persistent Volumes with Meshery
 abstract: Learn how to deploy WordPress and MySQL on Kubernetes using Meshery.
-permalink: guides/tutorials/deploy-wordpress-mysql/wordpress_mysql_persistentvolume.md
+permalink: guides/tutorials/wordpress-mysql-persistentvolume
+redirect_from: /guides/tutorials/deploy-wordpress-mysql/wordpress_mysql_persistentvolume.md
 model: Kubernetes
 kind: deployments
 type: guides
 category: tutorials
 language: en
 list: include
 abstract: "Deploy a WordPress site and a MySQL database with Persistent Volumes using Meshery Playground in an interactive live cluster environment."
 ---

-## Deploying WordPress and MySql with Persistent Volumes in Meshery
+## Deploying WordPress and MySql with Persistent Volumes with Meshery

 ### Introduction